 Dog Friendly Calounda Cafes – Moffat Beach

 Moffat Beach is our favourite Caloundra Beach, but in reality Caloundra is blessed with an abundance of great beaches.
 Sheltered by Moffat headland, the beach is perfect for escaping southerly winds, plus there are rock ledges and pools to explore.
+It is not considered a safe place to swim.

 These three cafes are repeatedly mentioned when people start talking Dog Friendly venues.